rproenza86/joyride/README.md

 1. Talk to Joy Ride
 2. I want to find a Nissan Altima
 3. Select first one
-4. Schedule test drive appointment on December 21 at 10am
+4. Book a JOYRIDE
+5. Tomorrow at 12pm
-5. End my search
+6. End my search

 ## Project setup